The new zoning plan came into effect 21 May 2024

-Why is the zoning plan changing?
+Why did the zoning plan change?

 The Great Sandy Marine Park: